-The Threadfin Rainbowfish is a small fish which holds excellent appeal.
-They are very peaceful but are not recommended for a community aquarium as they are easily outcompeted for food, and their fins may get nipped by other species of fish.
+The Threadfin Rainbowfish is a small fish that holds excellent appeal.
+They are very peaceful but are not recommended for a community aquarium as they are easily outcompeted for food, and their fins may get nipped by other fish species.

 They are best kept with their species or amongst other fish comparable in disposition and size.

-These fish are silver in colour, as well as a significant number of other colours all over its body which is dependent on the environment, diet, etc.
+These fish are silver in colour and a significant number of other colours all over their body, which is dependent on the environment, diet, etc.

 When provided with perfect conditions, the Threadfin Rainbowfish can sparkle, featuring vibrant tints and shimmering scales.
 This fish can make a compelling addition to any tank.

 |Temperature||71 - 86 ℉ (21.7 - 30 ℃)|